CompSciOrBust/Amiigo/README.md

 Dalton Maag for the [Ubuntu font](https://fonts.google.com/specimen/Ubuntu).

-XorTroll for [Emuiibo](https://github.com/XorTroll/emuiibo) and general help.
+[XorTroll](https://github.com/XorTroll/) for [Emuiibo](https://github.com/XorTroll/emuiibo) and general help.

 nlohmann for his [JSON library](https://github.com/nlohmann/json) .

 Victoria_Borodinova for the [sombrero](https://pixabay.com/illustrations/sombrero-hat-mexico-mexican-4280389/) used in the logo.

 N3evin for [AmiiboAPI](https://github.com/N3evin/AmiiboAPI) which is used in Amiigo Maker.

+[Slluxx](https://github.com/Slluxx) for identifying [a crash](https://github.com/CompSciOrBust/Amiigo/commit/db6942fcdbceb55cd281822fc09f6fe93219c8e5) when no Amiibos are accessible Emuiibo and Amiigo tries to draw their path in the header and then theorizing what caused it to happen.

 Everyone in the Team AtlasNX dev chat  for general help in this and other projects.